apache/mesos/docs/reservation.md

 We can reserve 8 CPUs and 4096 MB of RAM by sending the following `Offer::Operation` message. `Offer::Operation::Reserve` has a `resources` field which we specify with the resources to be reserved.
-We need to expicitly set the `role` and `principal` fields with the framework's role and principal.
+We need to explicitly set the `role` and `principal` fields with the framework's role and principal.

         {